Caro Hotel, Valencia

 Location

 The hotel sits on a quiet, narrow street in La Xerea, an upscale, art-filled area of Valencia's historic Old Town.
-Turn right out the front doors and you'll reach the tranquil green space of the Jardín del Turia in under a minute, while a 5-minute stroll in the other direction takes you to landmarks like the Valencia Cathedral and Plaça de la Reina.
-The city's central train station and the airport are just a 15-minute taxi ride away.
-If you're traveling by car, the hotel offers a valet parking service for an additional fee.
+Turn right out the front doors, and you'll reach the tranquil green space of the Jardín del Turia in under a minute, while a 5-minute stroll in the other direction takes you to landmarks like the Valencia Cathedral and Plaça de la Reina.
+The city's central train station and the airport are just a 15-minute taxi ride away, and drop-off and pickup are available directly in front of the hotel.
+If you're traveling by car, the hotel also offers a valet parking service for an additional fee.

 Rooms & Bathrooms